nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 * 143/tcp/udp is unencrypted imap4

-* 465/tcp is encrypted ssmtp
+* 465/tcp is encrypted submissions

+* 587/tcp is opportunistically-encrypted submission

 * 993/tcp/udp is encrypted imaps

 * 995/tcp/udp is encrypted pop3s

-**Question**: How can I determine if the SMTP server supports the outdated SMTPS protocol?
+**Question**: How can I determine if the SMTP server supports the SMTPS protocol?

-**Answer**: A good indication that the SMTP server supports the SMTPS protocol is that it is listening on port **465**.
+**Answer**: A good indication that the SMTP server supports the SMTPS protocol is that it is listening on the `submissions` port **465**.

 **Question**: How can I determine what authorization and encryption protocols the mail server supports?